Frequently Asked Questions about Sigma Alpha Mu Fraternity

 Q: What is Sigma Alpha Mu?

-Q: Does one have to be Jewish to join Sigma Alpha Mu?
+Q: Do you have to be Jewish to join Sigma Alpha Mu?

-A: Sigma Alpha Mu was founded by Jewish men, but we are no longer exclusive to men of the Jewish faith.
-We welcome all men of good character.
+A: No. Sigma Alpha Mu was founded by Jewish men, but is not exclusive to men of the Jewish faith.
+In 1953, Sigma Alpha Mu opened its membership to welcome all men of good character.
 We do partner with some Jewish organizations like Hillel and Chabad, as well as encourage Jewish recruitment.

 Q: What is the Fraternity structure and how is it governed?

-A: The Fraternity organization is comprised of three legal entities; the operating entity (Sigma Alpha Mu Fraternity, Inc.), The Sigma Alpha Mu Endowment Fund, and the Sigma Alpha Mu Foundation.
-The Fraternity is governed by the convention, which elects a board of directors (called the Octagon) comprised of seven alumni and one undergraduate.
+A: The International Fraternity is comprised of four legal entities; the operating entity (Sigma Alpha Mu Fraternity, Inc.), the Sigma Alpha Mu Endowment Fund, SAM National Properties, and the Sigma Alpha Mu Foundation.
+The Fraternity is governed by its Convention, which elects a board of directors (called the Octagon) comprised of seven alumni and one young alumnus.
 The Octagon elects four officers (Supreme Prior, Vice Supreme Prior, Exchequer, and Recorder) who govern in between official board meetings.
-The Endowment Fund is governed by seven Trustees who are appointed by the Octagon for two-year terms.
-The Endowment Fund is an LLC, and is "owned" by the Fraternity.
-It's purpose is to provide financial support to the Fraternity, and to assist chapters and house corporations with housing needs.
-The Sigma Alpha Mu Foundation is a separate legal entity that can accept tax-deductible contributions.
-It's purpose is to provide financial assistance to the Fraternity for its educational and leadership programs, and to provide scholarships and financial assistance to SAM members.
+The Endowment Fund is governed by seven Trustees who are appointed by the Octagon for three-year terms.
+Its purpose is to provide financial support to the Fraternity and to provide loans for housing.
+SAM National Properties was established in 2015 to invest in real estate and manage properties.
+The Sigma Alpha Mu Foundation is a 501(c)3 charitable organization that can accept tax-deductible contributions.
+Its purpose is to provide financial assistance to the Fraternity for its educational and leadership programs and to provide scholarships and financial assistance to SAM members.

-Q: Is there a Fraternity Staff and HQ?:
+Q: Is there a Fraternity Staff and Headquarters?

-A: Yes for both questions.
-The HQ of the Fraternity is located at 8701 Founders Road, Indianapolis, IN 46268.
-The Octagon employs a professional and adminstrative staff that handles day-to-day operations.
-The staff is led by Executive Director Leland D. Manders.
+A: Yes.
+The staff is based out of the International Fraternity Headquarters located at 8701 Founders Road, Indianapolis, IN 46268.
+The Octagon employs a professional and administrative staff that handles day-to-day operations.
+The staff is led by the Executive Director.

 Q: I've heard that hazing is still a problem on today's college campuses?
 Will my son be hazed?

-A: Hazing is strictly prohibited by Fraternity policy, university policy, and by most states' laws.
-SAM's educational and leadership development programming is oriented toward teaching constructive new-member orientation.
-If you suspect that your son is being hazed during his candidacy, please immediately contact the Fraternity's Executive Director via phone (317-789-8338) or via email at firstname.lastname@example.org.
+A: Hazing is strictly prohibited by Fraternity policy, university policy, and laws in many states.
+Sigma Alpha Mu's educational and leadership development programming is oriented toward teaching constructive candidate education as a new member orientation.
+If you suspect that your son is being hazed during his candidacy, please immediately contact the Fraternity's Executive Director via phone (317-789-8338) or the Anti-Hazing Hotline at 1-888-NOT-HAZE.

-A: Dues and Fees for SAM are established by delegates at our annual international convention.
-Lifetime Membership Fee (upon joining) = $370, Undergraduate Annual Dues = $95/year, Risk Management Contribution- see next question.
-Additional, local chapter dues and fees are established by chapters independently of the international organization.
+A: Dues and fees are set by each local chapter.
+The International Headquarters assesses fees as noted by our Blue Book (Constitution & By-Laws) which include the one-time Lifetime Membership Fee of $380, Annual Dues of $91, and a Risk Management Contribution- see next question.
+All local chapter dues and fees are established by chapters independently of the international organization.

 Q: What is the liability insurance charge?

-A: SAM has a risk management program that, in addition to training and educational programs, provides liability insurance coverage for chapters, chapter officers, national officers, volunteer leaders, and house corporations.
-The cost of the program is assessed to each chapter (called a Risk Management Contribution), based on the 3-year average number of chapter members.
-The base fee during the 2012-2013 academic year is $242.50/per member.
-This fee might be higher (if the chapter has risk management violations, or has conducted high-risk programming).
+A: Sigma Alpha Mu has a risk management program that provides, in addition to training and educational programs, liability insurance coverage for chapters, chapter officers, chapter advisors, international officers, volunteer leaders, and house corporations.
+The cost of the program is assessed to each chapter (called a Risk Management Contribution) based on the 3-year average number of chapter members.
+The base fee is approximately $240/per member.
+This fee might be higher if the chapter has risk management violations or has claims history.
 The fraternity offers discounts of up to 50% of this fee when chapters meet certain risk-reduction criteria (e.g. alcohol-free housing, extra training, high academic performance, etc.).

 Q: Are scholarships available to members?

 A: Yes.
-The Sigma Alpha Mu Foundation will grant over 140 scholarships totaling over $150,000 to members of the Fraternity during the coming academic year.
-The scholarship application process takes place during the winter months and grants are announced in early March of each year.
-The application form can be found on both the Fraternity's web site and the Foundation's web site.
-In addition, new members are eligible for a grant from the Guller Scholarship Fund if they achieve high academic results during their candidacy period.
+The Sigma Alpha Mu Foundation grants over 200 scholarships totaling more than $200,000 to members of the Fraternity.
+The scholarship application process takes place during the winter months and recipients are announced in early March of each year.
+The application form can be found on both the Foundation's website.
+Additionally, the Guller Young Scholars Program provides $500 scholarships to new members that earn a 3.75 GPA or better during the term they are initiated.

 Q: Is there a housing option?

 A: Housing differs from campus to campus, but Sigma Alpha Mu will work with a chapter if their wishes are to achieve housing.
-Some houses are managed by local housing corporations, which are usually managed by SAM alumni.
+Some houses are managed by local housing corporations, which are usually managed by local volunteer alumni.
+SAM National Properties and SAM Property Management exist to support chapters looking for housing.

 Q: Does the Fraternity have a national philanthropy?

 A: Yes.
-Each year, our chapters raise thousands of dollars (in 2011, over $40,0000 was raised) for the Judy Fund of the Alzheimer's Association.
+The Fraternity has an official partnership with the Judy Fund of the Alzheimer's Association.
+Members host local events to raise funds for this worthy cause and participate in No Shave November.
 This fund was established in memory of the late wife of a fraternity alumnus.
 Overall, our chapter members raised over $360,000 last year for various national and local charities.

 Q: Why should I join a fraternity if I already have a group of friends?